 We both work with educators across the country, and it’s hard to find a teacher who wouldn’t want a strong, positive classroom culture that supports the learning needs of all students.
 Some teachers are at the beginning of their career and they’re pulling every tool out of their toolkit to reach their students.
 Others are veterans whose tried and true methods have gotten through the years.
 Regardless of the amount of experience, every teacher can take a look through the strategies we’ve outlined and see what they can do to push themselves from foundational relationships to a classroom culture that helps students grow and achieve.

 By Michael Prada, Chief Program Officer and Nataki Gregory, Associate and Partnership Manager, Charlotte

 Click here to read Michael’s post on our blog about the difference between nurturing and showing care to students.

-Click here to read Nataki’s article on Project L.I.F.T.’s blog about how Project LIFT’s professional development and CT3’s programs benefit the educators and students of Charlotte, NC!
+Click here to read Nataki’s article on Project L.I.F.T.’s blog about how Project LIFT’s professional development and CT3 Education‘s programs such as No-Nonsense Nurturer, Real Time Teacher Coaching, and Real Time Leadership Coaching; benefit the educators and students of Charlotte, NC!